Share this post on:

 However, ironically, the deeper we connect with others, the more susceptible we fall prey to criticism and rejection.

-And when you put Love / Connection above all other human needs, you might often do it at the expense of adventure and variety.
+When you prioritize Love and connection above all other human needs, you might often sacrifice adventure and variety.

 Say, for instance, you find your soul mate, you get married, and because you value connection above all else, you no longer take risks, play sports, and pursue adventure.